 This is a very important distinction, as many French academics and archaeologists often criticise metal detectorists for being driven by self-interest, rather than genuine desire to uncover and protect material traces of our common history.
-It is the ECMD’s goal to educate metal detectorists and the experts alike, explaining to them each side’s concerns and arguments.
+It is extremely important to educate metal detectorists and the experts alike, explaining to them each side’s concerns and arguments.
 The hobbyists must learn the importance of responsible metal detecting, while the professionals must realise that treating all of the former as nighthawks or criminals is simply unreasonable, as it is detrimental to the protection of cultural heritage.

 Overall, the second French Metal Detecting Show was a big success.
 Despite the arguments about the attitude of some of the vendors, the members of the public have responded positively to the general theme of responsible metal detecting.
 Most people want to learn more about this hobby and ways of protecting their cultural heritage.
-The members of FNUDEM expect to have similar presentations in the future, providing more information about the objectives of ECMD and showing how international cooperation between responsible metal detectorists is the way forward.
+The members of FNUDEM expect to have similar presentations in the future, providing more information about their objectives and showing how international cooperation between responsible metal detectorists is the way forward.

 FNUDEM website: http://www.fnudem.net/